-- Renovation projects which improve the energy performance of existing buildings; - For new constructions, buildings exceeding minimum regulatory requirements, promoting best market practice and in addition contributing to wider public policy goals such as urban regeneration, education, public research or the provision of healthcare services; - Investments in public lighting, industrial facilities and SMEs motivated by energy efficiency.
+- Renovation: projects that improve the energy performance of existing buildings. - New construction: buildings exceeding minimum regulatory requirements, promoting best market practice and in addition contributing to increase the stock of housing or serving wider public policy goals such as urban regeneration, education, public research or the provision of healthcare services; - Other investments motivated by energy efficiency: public lighting renovation, industrial facilities, small and medium enterprises (SMEs).